 He had no idea what would happen once he got to the Imperial Palace.
 Even if he arrived there in one piece, could he actually place the blue orchid in the hands of the emperor?
 He carried the credentials of an imperial conservation officer, which should get him into the Imperial Palace.
 Except the distance between Hyouchuu and the throne rivaled that between heaven and earth.

 Hyouchuu’s petitions had been stamped out of existence somewhere along the line.
-The new emperor could well have more pressing matters on his place and no interest in Hyouchuu’s concerns.
-Rumors had it that the new emperor had no great passion for the job of governing.
+The new emperor likely had more pressing matters to deal with and little interest in Hyouchuu’s concerns.
+Rumors had it that the new emperor possessed no great passion for the job of governing.

 And yet Hyouchuu’s had no other choice.
 In order to complete the petition within the current year, there was no time to spare.
 A limb in which one of Houkou’s precious seedlings was planted was cut off the tree and reduced to a small log.
-Hyouchuu strapped it to his back and saddled up Agen.
+Hyouchuu strapped the portable plant nursery to his back and saddled up Agen.

 He’d left the Setsuka district greenhouses half a month before.
 The last month of year loomed before him.
 One way or another, he had to get there in time.
 He looked up at a darkening sky laden with layers of lead-stained clouds, an infinite number of snowflakes whipped by a fierce wind.